 11. Can HCV be spread by oral sex?

 There is no evidence that HCV has been spread by oral sex.
+Keep in mind that other high risk behavior may put you at risk.
 Discuss these issues with Dr. Galati for further information.

 12. Can HCV be spread within a household?

 Yes, but this does not occur very often.
 If HCV is spread within a household, it is most likely due to direct exposure to the blood of an infected household member.
 Casual hosehold contact is not a risk factor for hepatitis C.

 13. Since more advanced tests have been developed for use in blood banks, what is the chance now that a person can get HCV infection from transfused blood or blood products?

 Less than 1 chance per million units transfused.

 14. Should pregnant women be routinely tested for anti-HCV?